 On a rational level, during such an exchange, there might be an exchange of polite arguments.
 But at the same time at the emotional level, the conversation may be more like “you are an ignorant, stupid fool with bad intentions.”

 But, compared to ‘rational arguments,’ it is easier to deny your true feelings and emotional motives in an argument, because they are not as explicitly expressed as what literally comes out of your mouth.

 That’s why people can often hide behind the rational level of the conversation, denying that they have ill will towards their opponent and only pointing at their rational arguments, while in truth their attitude is heavily influenced by their negative feelings towards the other person.

 But we cannot have effective rational communication with another human being if the communication is not also proper on an emotional level.
 This is because the other will not take in and digest what you want to convey if he or she resents you on an emotional level.

-So not caring about whether you are also communicating well on an emotional level with the other in an argument, shows a self–centered or even narcissistic attitude.
+So not caring about whether you are also communicating well on an emotional level with the other in an argument, shows a self–centered attitude.
 True communication can only happen if there is a willingness on both sides to ‘level’ with each other emotionally, in an honest and empathetic way.